NHK: Children

-The longest running children's show in Japan, With Mother (おかあさんといっしょ, Okaasan to Issho), started broadcasting in 1959 and still airs to this day Monday to Friday at 17:36–18:00 JST, Sunday at 17:30–17:54 JST, with rebroadcasts Tuesday to Sunday at 5:00–5:24 JST on NHK World Premium.
+The longest running children's show in Japan, With Mother (おかあさんといっしょ, Okaasan to Issho), started broadcasting in 1959 and still airs to this day Monday to Friday from 17:36–18:00 JST, Sunday from 17:30–17:54 JST, with rebroadcasts Tuesday to Sunday from 5:00–5:24 JST on NHK World Premium.

-Criticism and controversies
+Criticisms and controversies

 Insider trading ban

 In 2007, three employees of NHK were fined and fired for insider trading.
 They had profited by trading shares based on exclusive NHK knowledge.

-On 11 July 2008, NHK introduced a ban prohibiting stock trading by employees, numbering around 5,700, who had access to its internal news information management system.
-The employees were required to pledge in writing that they would not trade in stocks, and were required to gain approval from senior staff to sell shares they already held.
-NHK banned short-term stock trading completed in periods of six months or less for all other employees.
+On 11 July 2008, NHK introduced a ban which prohibited its roughly 5,700 employees with access to its internal news information management system from trading stocks.
+The employees were required to pledge in writing that they would not trade stocks, and were required to gain approval from senior staff to sell shares they already held.

-The ban did not extend to employees' families, nor did NHK request any reports on their transactions.
+NHK banned short-term stock trading completed in periods of six months or less for all employees.
+The ban did not, however, extend to employees' families, nor did NHK request any reports on their transactions.

 Overwork death

-On 24 July 2013, a reporter at NHK Metropolitan Broadcasting Center died of congestive heart failure.
+On 24 July 2013, Miwa Sado, a 31 year old reporter at NHK Metropolitan Broadcasting Center died of congestive heart failure.
 In May 2014, the Shibuya Labor Standards Inspection Office of the Tokyo Labor Bureau certified it as a karōshi (overwork death).
-Although NHK did not report on this matter, it was announced in October 2017.
-Ryōichi Ueda, the chairman of NHK, visited the reporter's parents' home and apologized to them.
+The information was made public in October 2017, although NHK did not report on the matter.
+Ryōichi Ueda, the chairman of NHK, visited the reporter's parents' home to offer them apologies.
+NHK has imposed rules on overtime and medical consultations as part of an effort to prevent similar incidents in the future.